seanf316/P4-Cinema-Go/TESTING.md

 - When User clicks on their Profile a nice responsive display is shown

 Only registered Users have access to the Profile page as the Profile is automatically created when a User signs up to the site.
-On the Profile page the User can view the information that they signed up with and add extra information about themselves if they wish too.
+On the Profile page, the User can view the information that they signed up with and add extra information about themselves if they wish to.
 They will also be able to manage their Watchlist and Reviews list from the Profile page.

 The Profile page is fully responsive see Feature images and Mobile screenshots in [README.md](README.md)